AndrewBergstrom/hw_portfolio/README.md

 Over all this was a challenging project that really made me think hard about how I can utilize bootstraps grid system.

+If you would like to see my personal portfolio please follow this link: https://andrewbergstrom.github.io/hw_portfolio/